elf4j/elf4j-provider/README.md

   programmatically obtain `Logger` instances of desired severity levels.
 * The default minimum output level for both log caller classes and writers and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, packages, or individual classes.
-For writers, the level can be configured on global and/or overridden per each writer.
+For writers, the level can be configured on global level and overridden per each writer.

 A log output is only rendered when the `Logger` instance severity level is on or above the configured minimum output levels of both the caller class and the writer.